Missouri University of Science & Technology

 Arts & Humanities

-Students must submit the following items.
-Detailed instructions and additional is available online.
+Students must also submit the following items.

 - Online application - select application type "undergraduate" and application category "study abroad"